vanderbilt-redcap/.github/pull_request_template.md

 - [ ] Are all the features in this PR tested?
 - [ ] Have other features this PR touches also been tested?
 - [ ] Has the code been formatted for consistency and readability?
+- [ ] Did you also update related documentation and tooling, such as .readme or tests?

 # Overview
 _[Provide a summary  of this pr.
 Is this a new module?
 A new feature? a bug fix? a code reformat?]_